Steve Brown, 1954-2013

 Although I have played and still do play with some great Bass players, Steve was someone who holds a special place in my heart for so many reasons, as he does with the many other musicians he worked with.
 It is very hard to accept he has passed on and I know his family will only just be starting the grieving process as I post these memories, which have already been shared with them.

-The following are some very personal recollections of my time with Steve, which can also be found on his memorial page on my band’s website.
+The following, are some very personal recollections of my time with Steve.

 I first met Steve Brown back when he was playing with Lance Donnelly (d), Neil Partington (g) and Paul Need (key) in Gaz & The Groovers, by which time he’d already built up a reputation as a great Bass player on the circuit.
 But it wasn’t until 2005 that I got to play with him for the first time, stepping in at last minute to cover for Lance Donnelly in The Band Of Thieves at Fogherty’s pub.
 At this point in time, I was getting back into playing after a 5 year break from playing professionally and was tentatively dipping my toes into various projects to see if I could re-kindle the old magic that had ceased to exist for me long ago.
 But it was useless; I was trying to go backwards and relive something that had long since passed and every band I played with seemed to highlight the fact that I’d moved on in my life.
 I don’t know what I expected when I took to the stage for the first time with Steve at Fogherty’s, but something clicked that night between us.
 He immediately got onto the fact that as a stranger in the mix, I was looking directly to him for my lead and musical direction, which is how rhythm sections should work.
 During half time, we stood outside for his smoke break and had a quick chat which I realise now, was him actually interviewing me!
 The bottom line was, we both read from the same book as far as what we thought a rhythm section should be, but this was a dep gig and I didn’t think much further than it being a one-off.